JamieBort/Portfolio-Website/Revamp2023.md

 * Close out this `basic_framework` branch.

 * **The following is for other branches.**
-    * Create a new branch for styling the website.
+    * Create a new branch for styling the website and adding the project cards.
+Call the branch `modify_basic_framework`.
+(Side note - consider having a more basic card that brings the user to a dedicated page.
+Or just a more simple card...)
     * Clean up the `id` and `class` names.
     * Clean up the html tags - change any that are not appropriate for that part or purpose of the website.
-    * Style the navigation menu that displays when the navigation button is selected.
+    * Style the mobile navigation menu.
     * Deliberately choose text sizes.
     * Deliberately choose units.
     * Modify the https://github.com/JamieBort/jamiebort.github.io/tree/basic_framework#branch-structure, https://github.com/JamieBort/jamiebort.github.io/tree/dev#branch-structure, https://github.com/JamieBort/jamiebort.github.io/tree/Revamp2023#branch-structure and sections to reflect the new branches.